MaharaProject/mahara/README.md

 modification to support other databases.
  * Postgres 9.4 or later
  * MySQL 5.6 or later
- * MariaDB 10.0 or later
+ * MariaDB 10.1 or later

-Note: This version of Mahara has NOT been tested on Postgres 10+, MySQL 8.0+, MariaDB 10.3+ versions.
+Note: This version of Mahara has NOT been tested on Postgres 12+, MariaDB 10.3+ versions.

 ### PHP

-Mahara requires PHP version 7.0.X.
+Mahara requires PHP version 7.2.X.
 The "magic_quotes" and "register_globals"
 settings should be turned *off* (which is the default on modern PHP installations).

 The following PHP extensions are also required: